nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 The actions required to register a subsystem of an X-Road member as a security server client depend on whether automatic approval of security server client registration requests is enabled or disabled (_default_).

 When automatic approval of security server client registration requests is enabled, the following action must be taken:
-- A security server client registration request must be sent from the security server to the central server by the security server administrator.
+- A security server client registration request must be sent from the security server to the Central Server by the security server administrator.

 Automatic approval of security server client registration requests is disabled by default.
 In that case, to register a subsystem of an X-Road member as a security server client, the following actions must be taken.
-- A security server client registration request must be sent from the security server to the central server by the security server administrator;
+- A security server client registration request must be sent from the security server to the Central Server by the security server administrator;
-- The requests must be approved or declined by the central server administrator.
+- The requests must be approved or declined by the Central Server administrator.

 To approve a request, it can be done either through in the Management request view list or in the Management request details view.